 Maybe you just want to upgrade your training so that you get the most out of your HIIT workout routines.
-One way to do that is to add jump rope exercises to your fitness training.
-If you aren’t sure how to incorporate the jump rope into your HIIT routine to get the maximum benefit, then here are some ways to get you started.
+One way to do that is to add a jump rope exercise routine to your fitness training.
+If you aren’t sure how to incorporate a jump rope into your HIIT routine to get the maximum benefit, then here are some ways to get you started.

 Ab HIIT Workout

 One of the focal points for workouts tends to be the abs and core.
 You may think you can’t do that with a jump rope, but you can if you know the right HIIT jump rope routine.
-The basic ab and core jump rope routine is a 30 second cycle with a 10 second rest.
+The basic abs jump rope workout and core jump rope workout is a 30 second cycle with a 10 second rest.

 This starts off with 30 seconds of high knee jump rope followed by a 10 second break.
 This moves into mountain climbers, high knees, stability ball pushups, high knees, and then plank.
 This helps work the core as well as the legs.

-Watch the video below for additional HIIT workouts with jump rope.
+Watch the videos below for additional HIIT workouts with jump rope.

 Jump Rope HIIT Training For Beginners

 Total Body HIIT Workouts

-If you have limited time and you need to make sure you are getting a full body HIIT workout in, then the full body jump rope HIIT may be ideal.
+If you have limited time and you need to make sure you are getting a full body HIIT workout in, then the jump rope full body exercise may be ideal.
 This HIIT is based on 20 seconds of workout followed by 5 seconds of rest.

 It starts with 20 seconds of hard core straight jump rope then 5 seconds of rest.
 After this, you will do squats, rest, jumping, rest, push-ups, rest, jumping, rest, a solid plank hold, and then rest.
 You can do this once and repeat it up to four or more times depending on your time constraints.